Photos and applicability in...

 flow wetlands treating wastewater of populations of up to 20,000 people,

-involving millions of liters or gallons of wastewater daily.
+involving millions of liters or gallons of wastewater daily (in France the city of Honfleur treats all its wastewater through constructed wetlands).
 In these

 cases, the wetlands can

-be scaled in size for a single-treatment area, or through a series of decentralized, regional systems
+be scaled in size for a single-treatment area, or through a series of decentralized, regional systems, close to the points of origin of the wastewater,

 to minimize the cost and extent of pumping and piping and to take maximal